 Young people are often marginalized, overlooked and ignored.
-But Metro believes in investing in the lives of young people and preparing them for the future.
+Metro believes in investing in the lives of young people and adults, preparing them for the future.
 Whether it is helping them to find a job, pairing them up with a role model, taking them on a trip to a museum, helping them with school work, or providing them with a safe place to hang out.

 Our programs are based on the premise that perseverance, responsibility, hard work, and hope are timeless principles the next generation needs to overcome life’s challenges.